By Dr. Marie Claire Bourque, MD FRCPC · Values Clarification

 Go with your gut.

-Don't overthink it.
-The first pull you feel toward one word over the other — that's the signal.
-If you're still weighing it after a few seconds, you're analyzing, not choosing.
-Pick one, move on.
-When two genuinely feel equal, spend a Pick Both token — you get a few per round.
+Go with the first pull you feel toward one word over the other — that instinct is the signal.
+There's no wrong answer here; when two feel close, that's worth noticing too.
+Pick one and move on, or, when both genuinely matter, spend a Pick Both token — you get a few per round.

 Not sure what a word means?
 Tap the ? on either card for a quick definition.